MicrosoftDocs/architecture-center/docs/guide/startups/core-startup-stack-content.md

 ## Architecture

-A startup, Contoso, has built an application prototype with a [Rails](https://rubyonrails.org) back end and a [React](https://reactjs.org) front end written in [TypeScript](https://www.typescriptlang.org).
-Contoso has been running demos on their laptop.
+A startup, Contoso, has built an application prototype with a [Ruby on Rails](https://rubyonrails.org) back end and a [React](https://reactjs.org) front end written in [TypeScript](https://www.typescriptlang.org).
+The Contoso team has been running demos on their laptops.
 Now they want to deploy their app for their first customer sales meetings.

 While the app is ambitious, it doesn't yet need a complex, microservice-driven architecture.
 Contoso opted for a simple monolithic design that includes the recommended startup stack components.